The Internship Program

 The educational philosophy for the program is a practitioner-scholar model that emphasizes interns working in apprenticeship relationships with staff who value scientifically guided professional practice.
 Our model also stresses the viewpoint of the internship training as a process through which interns develop not only the requisite knowledge and skills, but also the sense of professional identity necessary for becoming professional psychologists.
 The program additionally strives to prepare future psychologists who are knowledgeable and sensitive with regard to issues of diversity.

-The minimum number of cumulative hours expected for internship is 2,000.
+The minimum number of cumulative hours required for internship is 1,750 which is consistent with the requirements for licensure in the state of MD.
+We recommend, however, that our interns accrue 2,000 hours during internship, as this will maximize their chances of gaining licensure in states with higher hours requirements.
+These issues will be thoroughly discussed early during the internship year.
 Interns are expected to work 39.5 hours per week during the academic year and 37.5 hours per week during the Summer (consistent with the hours that the Counseling Center is open).
 It is expected that at least a quarter of accumulated hours will involve direct service.
 There are generally a relatively small number of non-compensatory evening and weekend hours expected during the year.
 Many interns also find that they need to work a few extra work hours per week during the peak client weeks in the fall and spring in order to keep up with paperwork demands.

 Stipend and Benefits